KubaTworek/Social-Media-App/README.md

 - Front-end of the application has been written in vanilla JavaScript in architecture based on Web Components.

 - The backend of the application was written based on microservice architecture.
-Every front-end service written in Java was reformatted to Kotlin language.
+Every service written in Java was reformatted to Kotlin language.
 Spring Boot framework was used to create the project.
 The database is temporarily based on an embedded H2 database.

 - All microservices run in a Docker container.